Track and allocate your IT costs

 The dynamic nature of cloud usage allows you to quickly scale up and down resources, according to real-time business needs.
 Such agility and scalability also drive the need for cost visibility and control.
 This allows you to track and understand your cloud investment and its value, and influence efficient technology resource consumption behavior.
 To achieve cost transparency and accountability, you need to have a unified view of your billing and usage and be able to organize your cost and usage data.
 This ensures they are meaningful and can be aligned with your business outcomes.

 AWS provides tools for you to get a single pane view for your AWS cost and usage incurred by all of your users.
-You can manage your bills and payment, monitor and analyze your cost and usage, and allocate charges back to your business entities, e.g. teams, projects, or products.
+You can manage your bills and payment, customize and report your cost and usage data, and allocate charges back to your business entities, e.g. teams, projects, or products.

 Centrally manage your billing and payment for multiple accounts, and monitor trends to understand the cost drivers and any concerning factors.
 Analyze data in an aggregated view or by various dimensions, and download reports or ingest cost and usage data into Business Intelligence tools of your choice, for more consumable insights.

 Define tagging and allocation strategies that speak to your business structure and financial management process, and tie your cost and usage data closely with business outcomes.
-Use a variety of AWS tagging and organizational resources to structure your accounts and resources, and enable more meaningful and granular level cost and usage reporting.
+Use a variety of AWS organizational and billing resources to structure your accounts and resources, and enable more meaningful and granular level cost and usage reporting.

 Run your IT shop like a business: attribute cost and usage back to the right entities to evaluate the performance and profitability, prioritize and adjust investment decisions accordingly.
 Modify your architectural design, product pricing strategy, and cost allocation model to maximize your margins with the end-user cost insights in mind.